WHAT IS PERSONAL INFORMATION?

 · to protect the rights and property of Canopy;

 · during emergency situations or where necessary to protect the safety of a person or group of persons; and

 YOUR CONSENT IS IMPORTANT TO US

 It is important to us that we collect, use or disclose your personal information where we have your consent to do so.
 Depending on the sensitivity of the personal information, your consent may be implied, deemed (using an opt-out mechanism) or express.
 Express consent can be given orally, electronically or in writing.
 Implied consent is consent that can reasonably be inferred from your action or inaction.
 For example, when you enter into an agreement with us, we will assume your consent to the collection, use and disclosure of your personal information for purposes related to the performance of that agreement and for any other purposes identified to you at the relevant time.

 We may collect, use or disclose your personal information without your knowledge or consent where we are permitted or required to do so by applicable law or regulatory requirements.

-You may change or withdraw your consent at any time, subject to legal or contractual obligations and reasonable notice, by contacting our Chief Legal Officer, who also acts as Canopy’s Chief Privacy Officer, using the contact information set out below.
-All communications with respect to such withdrawal or variation of consent should be in writing and addressed to our Chief Legal Officer.
+You may change or withdraw your consent at any time, subject to legal or contractual obligations and reasonable notice, by contacting our Privacy Officer, using the contact information set out below.
+All communications with respect to such withdrawal or variation of consent should be in writing and addressed to our Privacy Officer.